Gobindobhog rice

 Gobindobhog (গোবিন্দভোগ) is a rice cultivated mostly in West Bengal in India.
 It is a short grain, white, aromatic, sticky rice having a sweet buttery flavor.

+Etymology

 It derives its name from its usage as the principal ingredient in the preparation of the offerings to Govindaji, the family deity of the Setts of Kolkata.

+Cultivation

 Gobindobhog was traditionally cultivated in the districts of Bardhaman, Hooghly, Nadia and Birbhum.
 Later, it began to be cultivated in Bankura and Purulia.

 It is also grown in other states.
 For instance: